catpea/catpea-project/database/furkies-purrkies/poem-0989/index.md

 ---
 id: poem-0989
 guid: a8c3e75c-760c-497e-83a0-2b12425e04e9
-title: 'What If No Other Subject Can Compare To Programming'
+title: What If No Other Subject Can Compare To Programming
 description: null
 tags:
   - furkies-purrkies